debjyotishakharu/debjyotishakharu/README.md

 # Hi there, I'm Debjyoti! 👋

 ## About Me
-I'm an Engineering graduate currently based in Bengaluru, passionate about Technology and Cosmology.
+I'm an AI/ML Engineer, passionate about Technology and Cosmology.

 ## 👨‍💻 Personal Projects: